TechAkayy/frameworks-lite-for-pinegrow/README.md

 ### `packages/plugin/src/data` folder

 - Each framework's directives are maintained in a separate file. `index.js` imports them all and exports them together as a single object.

-## Tutorial Package (`packages/tutorial`)

-- Onboarding dialog using petite-vue and tailwindcss, designed with Pinegrow and this plugin.

 ## To add a new framework